1 minute read

-Our team of upstream experts regularly guide clients who need to gain a clear, concise and comprehensive view of why their investment is floundering.
-Lately, clients expressed growing concerns surrounding an under-performing operator in the Eagle Ford.
-Clients want to know why it has underperformed versus its peers and why debt is growing.
+Our team of upstream experts regularly guide customers who need to gain a clear, concise and comprehensive view of why their investment is floundering.
+Lately, customers expressed growing concerns surrounding an under-performing operator in the Eagle Ford.
+Customers want to know why it has underperformed versus its peers and why debt is growing.

-We've utilized Wood Mackenzie Well Evaluator to help our investor clients with peer benchmarking.
+We've utilized Wood Mackenzie Well Evaluator to help our investor customers with peer benchmarking.
 Here's a look at how we did it.

 Step 1: We filtered for the criteria that best fit the operator's acreage and drilling activities in the Eagle Ford

 Step 2: Next, we refined the previous filter to only include completions from the last two years